rogerjdeangelis/utl-altair-slc-configuration-and-ultraedit-setup/README.md

      4 Set a filename format that includes $c, the sequential version counter.

      5 Set Maximum number of backups—use -1 for no limit.

-     You should see in the current working directort
+     You should see in the current working directory

+     type hotkey ctrl-s and you should see

      c:/slc